Frexspar: "Today? That would be like you, perverse and inconvenient. The worst possible moment for my ministry. Naturally."

 - Farscape has Aeryn going into labor in the middle of a war zone.
 She doesn't stop shooting her enemies for it either for a while, but she eventually (and reluctantly) had to turn the gun over to Crichton.

 - On Rookie Blue a pregnant cop goes into labor shortly after another female cop is kidnapped and the entire precinct is mobilized to look for her.
 The pregnant cop gets to the hospital without much hassle but the baby's father is in charge of the search so she forbids anyone to call him so he will not be distracted.

-- Lampshaded by Dangerously Genre Savvy John Sheppard in Stargate Atlantis when the city goes into quarantine and he is trapped with a heavily pregnant Teyla.
+- Lampshaded by John Sheppard in Stargate Atlantis when the city goes into quarantine and he is trapped with a heavily pregnant Teyla.

-- It was ultimately subverted that time, but only because there was an EVEN WORSE situation later (being trapped on a enemy ship.)
+- It was ultimately subverted that time, but only because there was an EVEN WORSE situation later (Teyla gives birth while trapped on an enemy ship.)